Made Email Marketing Mistakes?

 4. Forgetting Mobile Users

 We all know that smartphones are by far the most popular devices for people of all ages.
-Even many professionals, as well as executives, are using a smartphone to check and reply emails.
+Even many professionals, as well as executives, are using a smartphone to check and reply to emails.

 Google search, business emails are seen predominately in Smartphones and that’s why considering view-ability in a smartphone is a critical factor (more than ever).